-Based on Table 2, the resources with potentially meaningful cumulative effects are sablefish and halibut.
-The one RFFA related to sablefish is GOA Amendment 101, which allowed sablefish IFQ to be harvested in pot gear in the GOA (see Section 3.4.6.3).
+Based on the analysis, the only resource with potentially meaningful cumulative effects is halibut.
 The RFFA relevant to halibut cumulative effects is the proposal to link BSAI PSC limits to data on halibut abundance.
-See Section 3.5.6.3 for further details on this action and potential cumulative effects on the halibut resource.
+See Section 3.4.6.3 for further details on this action and potential cumulative effects on the halibut resource.
 The cumulative effects on the other resources have been analyzed in numerous documents and the impacts of this proposed action and alternatives on those resources is minimal, therefore there is no need to conduct an additional cumulative impacts analysis.

-Each section below provides a review of relevant past, present, and RFFA that may result in cumulative effects on the resource components analyzed in this document.
+Each section below provides a review of relevant past, present, and RFFAs that may result in cumulative effects on the resource components analyzed in this document.
 A complete review of the past, present, and RFFAs are described in the prior NEPA documents incorporated by reference and the supplemental information report (SIR) NMFS prepares to annually review of the latest information since the completion of the Alaska Groundfish Harvest Specifications EIS.
 SIRs have been developed since 2007 and are available on the NMFS Alaska Region website.
 Each SIR describes changes to the groundfish fisheries and harvest specifications process, new information about environmental components that may be impacted by the groundfish fisheries, and new circumstances, including present and reasonably foreseeable future actions.

-3.4 Sablefish
+3.4 Pacific Halibut